Jo0X01/ANSIController/README.md

 ```
 # ANSI Controller
 > Basic Python Script to control cursor postion in terminal
-> and colorize any text in terminal , and add any style to graphic mode in terminal
+> and colorize any text in terminal , add any style to graphic mode in terminal

 <div style="
     color: white;
     background-color: #8B0000;